Canon 1300D vs G9X

-- Less heavy: Has a lower weight even though it has a lens build in (unlike the 1300D).
+- Less heavy: Has a lower weight even though it has a lens built in (unlike the 1300D).

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the G9X is the clear winner of the contest (10 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9X comes out slightly ahead of the 1300D (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.